Funicular de Artxanda in Bilbao, Spain

 Right below the Mirador de Artxanda, the beautiful Guggenheim Museum catches the sunlight, sending it in every direction above La Salve Bridge.

-guggenheim museum bilbao 700x467 - Funicular de Artxanda in Bilbao, Spain
+guggenheim museum bilbao 700x467

 Further beyond is the Torre Iberdrola, Bilbao’s tallest skyscraper.
 Past that is San Mamés Stadium, home of the beloved Athletic Bilbao.

-torre iberdrola san mames stadium bilbao 700x467 - Funicular de Artxanda in Bilbao, Spain
+torre iberdrola san mames stadium bilbao 700x467

 The green areas on Mount Artxanda are popular places to have picnics.
 You’ll often see people traveling up the funicular with supplies.
-You can buy food & drinks at the shops at bottom of the funicular.
+You can buy food & drinks at the shops at the bottom of the funicular.
 There are not many options at the top, though there are a couple of small txakoli restaurants.
 Otherwise, you can just wait and get pintxos back in the city centre of Bilbao.

 Thanks to its amazing views, a ride on the Funicular de Artxanda up to the summit viewpoint is a wonderful introduction to Bilbao.
 It’s a great way to take in city views while spotting places you’d like to go or places you’ve been.